NXTS-Developers/MOFHY-Lite/README.md

 - Extract it to your root folder of your domain.
 - Open your browser and type ```http://yourdomain.com/src/``` an installation page will be appear.
 - After clicking install you have to fill up your database details and click on validate.
-- Fill up the clientarea name, clientarea URL:```http://example.com/src/```, clientarea email.
+- Fill up the clientarea name, clientarea URL:```http://example.com/src/```, clientarea email and click on next step.
-- Register and admin account.
+- Register an admin account for free.
+- Rename or remove installation directory form src directory.
 - You can access admin panel ```http://example.com/src/admin/```.
 - All done.